The bulk van der Waals layered magnet CrSBr is a quasi-1D material

-Quasi-1D electronic systems are an appealing alternative.
-Examples include MoS$_2$~\cite{Remskar.2001} and hBN nanotubes,~\cite{Golberg.2007} III-V-based nanowires~\cite{Pfeiffer.1993,Meier.2021} or other quasi-1D materials like ZrTe$_3$,~\cite{Felser.1998} NbSe$_3$~\cite{Meerschaut.1986} or TiSe$_3$.~\cite{Jin.2015} Some systems show interesting quantum phenomena such as charge density wave physics (CDW)~\cite{Felser.1998}.
-Low-dimensional systems with both electronic and magnetic character are particularly intriguing and several efforts have been dedicated to their design and fabrication.~\cite{Deshpande.2010} Early examples include dilute magnetic semiconductors like Mn-doped quantum wells and quantum wires that exhibit electronic and optical excitations that are strongly correlated with the magnetic degree of freedom.~\cite{Furdyna.1988,Wurstbauer.2010}
+The recent emergence of the field of quasi-1D materials represents a technologically appealing alternative.~\cite{Balandin.2022} Quasi-1D materials are ideal systems to realize, study and exploit strongly correlated phenomena in a solid-state platform.
+They are typically characterized by an anisotropy of the structural atomic arrangement and the related electronic intra-planar interactions in different crystallographic directions.
+Examples include MoS$_2$ nanotubes~\cite{Remskar.2001} and hBN nanotubes,~\cite{Golberg.2007} III-V-based nanowires~\cite{Pfeiffer.1993,Meier.2021} or other quasi-1D materials like ZrTe$_3$,~\cite{Felser.1998} NbSe$_3$~\cite{Meerschaut.1986} or TiSe$_3$.~\cite{Jin.2015} Low-dimensional systems with both electronic and magnetic character are particularly intriguing and several efforts have been dedicated to their design and fabrication.~\cite{Deshpande.2010} Early examples include dilute magnetic semiconductors like Mn-doped quantum wells and quantum wires that exhibit electronic and optical excitations that are strongly correlated with the magnetic degree of freedom.~\cite{Furdyna.1988,Wurstbauer.2010}

-A particularly exciting development is the observation of long-range magnetic order in van der Waals magnets.~\cite{Gong.2017,Huang.2017} Such materials attract interest due to their correlated excitations including electron-electron, electron-spin, exchange and electron-phonon interactions that are expected to result in new exotic quantum phenomena and functionalities.
-This motivates the exploration of new quantum materials that are low-dimensional in nature, not only magnetically but also electronically.
+Quasi-1D systems with both magnetic and electronic properties are expected to offer an even greater range of exotic quantum phenomena and functionalities.
+The recent observation of long-range magnetic order in van der Waals magnets~\cite{Gong.2017,Huang.2017} provides a prospect for experimental realization of materials with correlated excitations including electron-electron, electron-spin, exchange and electron-phonon interactions.
+In one such magnet, TiOCl, Spin-Peierls and CDW physics has been reported.~\cite{Shaz.2005,BlancoCanosa.2009,Prodi.2010} TiOCl is a member of the group of chalcogen-halides that are described by the stoichiometric formula MXP composed of a transition metal (M = Cr, Fe, V), a chalcogen (X = S, Se, O) and a halogen (P = Br, Cl, I).
+Without including spin, the chalcogen-halides have space group 59 (Pmmn) and point group $D_{2h}$.
+The observation of correlated physics in TiOCl suggests that electronic 1D character may be visible in materials that have similar structure but even larger structural anisotropy.